 The below PowerShell shows setting the new Multipath-IO Policy Load Balance Policy then retrieving it to ensure it was set properly.

-PS C:\> Set-MSDSMGlobalDefaultLoadBalancePolicy -Policy LQD PS C:\> Get-MSDSMGlobalDefaultLoadBalancePolicy LQD
+PS C:\> Set-MSDSMGlobalDefaultLoadBalancePolicy -Policy RR PS C:\> Get-MSDSMGlobalDefaultLoadBalancePolicy LQD

 When configuring a single host that is connected to Pure Storage and DellEMC, please refer to the following article Windows Server MPIO and DellEMC PowerPath Coexistence.